Erlkoenig90/uSer/README.md

 prior written authorization from the authors.

 # Getting started
 To start using µSer, download the project's source code, add the contained "uSer" directory to the compiler's include path, or just copy the "uSer/uSer.hh" file into your project.
+Switch on your compiler's C++17 support, e.g. by passing "-std=c++17" to the command line for GCC and Clang.
 Add an include directive to your C++ source code:
 ```c++
 #include <uSer.hh>
 ```